 Ohlone Elementary School

-- Ohlone Elementary School's student population of 576 students has stayed relatively flat over five school years.
+- Ohlone Elementary School's student population of 567 students has declined by 6% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 - Ohlone Elementary School is ranked within the top 5% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 18:1 has decreased from 21:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|

 |Two or more races|